What types of carpet are most stylish for 2018?

 When it comes to “color colors” for carpet, you’ll notice that many of them are more muted as well.
 Bold colors only seem to be used in area rugs, carpet runners and play rooms (see below section on carpet tiles and occasionally in kids’ bedrooms).

 The “Color Colors” are not popular in wall to wall carpets, but they are extremely popular for area rugs as they can provide the focal point for the room and define the room’s style and color palette.
 According to Mohawk, the blues are the most popular non neutral color.
 I would agree with this.
 Navy and indigo are the most popular blue shades.

 I’m generally not seeing solid color area rugs with colors.
 Rather, I’m seeing patterned carpets where the dominant color is mixed in with other colors, especially neutral grays and black.
 I’ve been seeing and getting more and more requests for blues in area rugs and runners.

-I do, however, see tons of potential for this color to be used as a key accent point in area rugs, chairs, pillow, window treatments and of course plants.
-Greens are a wonderful complement to hardwood floors – both light and dark woods.
-The warmer greens, in my opinion, are a bit more fashion forward and brighten a room.
+I do, however, see some potential for this color to be used as a key accent color in area rugs, chairs, pillows, and maybe even window treatments.
+Some golds…or more likely warm yellows… are a wonderful complement grays walls (which are by far the most popular paint color) and dark hardwood floors.
+They can lighten and brighten.
 They also provide the potential for a contrasting palette with bright accent colors.

-What are your thoughts on Lush?
+What are your thoughts on Gold Rush?
 Let me know in the comments below.

 6. Natural fibers and minimalist muted look